 Once you can consistently produce smooth, glossy microfoam:

 • Learn basic latte art — Start with a heart pour (the simplest pattern).
 It is purely cosmetic but extremely satisfying.
+See How to Do Latte Art: Beginner’s Guide for step-by-step technique, patterns, and practice tips.

 • Experiment with milk types — Try oat milk, or steam to different temperatures to notice flavor changes.